What to do if You Find a GPS Tracker Hidden in Your Vehicle

 Step 2: Electronic Sweep

-If your visual sweep yielded nothing, you can take your sweep to the next level by using a GPS detecting device to perform an electronic sweep of your vehicle.
+If your visual sweep yielded nothing, you could take your sweep to the next level by using a GPS detecting device to perform an electronic sweep of your vehicle.
 We sell a number of electronic devices for this specific purpose.

 Step 3: Seek Professional Help